ccsc2026/ccsc2026.github.io/docs/gallegos.md

 quantum-mechanical properties, and modules for tailor-made database generation through both top-down and bottom-up strategies.
-Equipped with a graphical user interface (GUI) and a command-line interface (CLI), this unified framework enables robust and transparent exploration of CCS, while supporting the informed creation of novel databases aligned with active learning protocols.'
+Equipped with a graphical user interface (GUI) and a command-line interface (CLI), this unified framework enables robust and transparent exploration of CCS, while supporting the informed creation of novel databases aligned with active learning protocols.
 references: [
 [1] L. Ruddigkeit, R. van Deursen, L. C. Blum, J.-L. Reymond, Journal of Chemical Information and Modeling 2012, 52, 2864–2875.